dbj-vessels/example/readme.md

 console.log(config.server.port); // 3000
 ```

-That snippet also ilustrates the applicability of the NODE js to the JSON handling.
+That snippet also illustrates the applicability of the NODE js to the JSON handling.
 To do the same from any other language will require (much) more lines of code, to the same effect.
 Yes Python including.
 Nothing beats javascript when it comes to json.

-### Node js Configuration Modules
+## Node js Configuration Modules

 One can create a node js configuration module that exports the configuration variables as an object.
 This allows JavaScript code to handle complex configurations as if they are objects and constants in the code.